swagger-api/swagger-ui/README.md

 Note!
 You can pass multiple header params on a single request, just use unique names for them (`key` is used in the above example).

 ### Localization and translation
 The localization files are in the [lang](/lang) directory.
-Note that language files and translator is not included in SwaggerUI by default.
+Note that language files and translator are not included in SwaggerUI by default.
 You need to add them manually.

-To enable translation you should append next two lines in your Swagger's index.html (or another entry point you use)
+To enable translation, you should append the next two lines in your Swagger's index.html (or another entry point you use)
 ```html
 <script src='lang/translator.js' type='text/javascript'></script>
 <script src='lang/en.js' type='text/javascript'></script>